Christin-paige/codeSphere/README.md

 ## 🚀 Getting Started
 #### Steps to clone the repo and set up your dev environment are in the [Environment page](https://github.com/Christin-paige/BuiltInPublic/wiki/Environment) of the Wiki.
+#### Click [here](https://github.com/Christin-paige/BuiltInPublic/wiki/ReactQueryAndSupabase) to learn how to work with our Supabase and React Query setup.
 ---

 ## What's Next